Poma: Detachable chairlifts

-A Phoenix six-seater detachable telesiege in Saint-François-Longchamp, France.
+A Satellite six-seater detachable telesiege in Saint-François-Longchamp, France.

 Poma introduced detachable chairlifts in 1972 in Pralognan-la-Vanoise (Dou de l'Ecu) and Saint-Lary (Soum de Matte).
 In 1982, Poma built a detachable chairlifts with an operating speed of 5 m/s - which, at the time, was the fastest in the world.
 In 1991, Poma unveiled their Omega detachable terminal(first Omega lift was the Loyes chairlift in Val D'Isere) which was more compact than previous terminals.
 The company built its first six-passenger detachable chairlift in 1993(Le Tour, Avoriaz) and its first eight-passenger lift was constructed in Méribel, France in the year 2000.
-Also in 2000, the company replaced the Omega line of detachable terminals with the new Phoenix model.
-In addition, In 2005, Poma also have now introduced the Multix terminals in their detachable chairlifts(which are actually Leitner designs, with the only difference being the station's facade and, before the 2020s, the main bull/pulleywheels), while new North American lifts continue to feature the Omega terminal.
+Also in 2000, the company replaced the Omega line of detachable terminals with the new Satellite model.
+In addition, In 2005, Poma also have now introduced the Multix terminals in their detachable chairlifts(which are actually Leitner designs, with the only difference being the station's facade and, before the 2020s, the main bull/pulleywheels), while new North American lifts feature the new LPA terminal.